-H. Features of Preferred Strategy
+Η. Features of Preferred Strategy

-a.
-Roadway Characteristics
+Roadway Characteristics a.

 As part of the evaluation of the reasonable strategies, several optional means of adding lanes to I-70 were identified.
 Through a review of the benefits of each of these options, recommended roadway design standards were identified.
-Figures 4 through 6 show the standards for the typical rural widening, local relocation and urban widening applications.
+Figures 4 through 6 show the standards for the typical rural widening, urban widening and local relocation applications.